pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/ubuntu_install.md

 sudo apt install php php-fpm php-gd php-curl php-intl php-xml
 ```

-For php FPM you can choose to use TCP or Unix sockets depending on your preferences.
+For PHP FPM you can choose to use TCP or Unix sockets depending on your preferences.
 Here are configuration steps for both solutions.

 #### TCP Socket